brorb/710-wiki/Content/Concepts/Ferkland Institute.md

 Width: clamp(220px, 32vw, 360px)
 ```

 Their logo has only appeared once, in [[LOG-10444444444444444444444]], with the text "FUNDED DEATH" branded on top.
-The meaning of this is not understood.
+The meaning of this is not fully understood but it can be inferred that The Institute might have been involved in some shady business.